Glyph

 A glyph (/ɡlɪf/ GLIF) is any kind of purposeful mark.
 In typography, a glyph is "the specific shape, design, or representation of a character".
-It is a particular graphical representation, in a particular typeface, of an element of written language.
-A grapheme, or part of a grapheme (such as a diacritic), or sometimes several graphemes in combination (a composed glyph) (Note: For example, the ampersand began as two letters (e and t, the Latin word et) that over the centuries became combined into a single unit known as a ligature) can be represented by a glyph.
+It is a particular graphical representation, in a particular typeface (or computer font), of an element of written language.
+That "element" is called a grapheme – the conceptual abstraction of some letter, number or symbol, which is independent of the glyph designed to represent it in a particular font.